ohshitgorillas/qmk_firmware/keyboards/planck/rev7/keymaps/planck7/README.md

 ![Planck Function Layout](planck-function.png)

 The Function Key layer enables access to F keys, alongside one-shot modifiers.
 F keys are arranged in rows of four, with F5 under the home-row J key.

+## Lighting Layer
+The keymap also contains a final layer for controlling the lighting effects on the Planck along the home row.
+This is accessed by first holding Raise, then Lower.
+Chording Lower then Raise would simply result in outputting `0` due to the numpad layer placement.

+I personally don't care for keyboard lighting, so I am content to keep the lights off.